Active Ownership

 Key risks

-The value of any investment and any income taken from it is not guaranteed and can go down as well as up, and investors may get back less than the amount originally invested.
-The risks associated with each fund or investment strategy should be read and understood before making any investment decisions.
-Further information on the risks of investing is available from L&G's Fund Centres.
+(†) Any references to companies are mentioned for illustrative purposes only and does not constitute a recommendation.
+The value of an investment and any income taken from it is not guaranteed and can go down as well as up, and the investor may get back less than the original amount invested.

-While L&G has integrated Environmental, Social, and Governance (ESG) considerations into its investment decision-making and stewardship practices, this does not guarantee the achievement of responsible investing goals within funds that do not include specific ESG goals within their objectives.
+Whilst L&G’s Asset Management business, where relevant, has integrated financially material Environmental, Social, and Governance (ESG) considerations into its stewardship practices and investment decision-making, funds that do not include specific ESG goals within their objectives might not pursue responsible investing goals.